-\ These columns are for calculating the pricing for one, two and three bedroom sale and rental units as per N.J.A.C.
+These columns are for calculating the pricing for one, two and three bedroom sale and rental units as per N.J.A.C.
 5:80-26.4(a).

-\\This column is used for calculating the pricing for rent increases for units (as previously calculated under N.J.A.C.
-5:97-9.3).
-The increase for 2015 was 2.3%, the increase for 2016 was 1.1%, the increase for 2017 was 1.7%, and the increase for 2018 was 2.2%.
-The increase for 2019 is 2.6% (Consumer price Index for All Urban Consumers (CPI-U): Regions by expenditure category and commodity and service group).
-Landlords who did not increase rents in 2015, 2016, 2017, or 2018 may increase rent by up to the applicable combined percentage including 2019 or 9.0% whichever is less in accordance with N.J.A.C.
+This column is used for calculating the pricing for rent increases for units (as previously calculated under N.J.A.C.
+5:97-9.3 (Consumer price Index for All Urban Consumers (CPI-U): Regions by expenditure category and commodity and service group).
+Landlords who did not increase rents in 2015, 2015, 2017, 2018 or 2019 because of the lack of authority to do so, may increase rent by up to the applicable combined percentage including 2020 or 9.0% whichever is less in accordance with N.J.A.C.
 5:97-9.3(c).
 In no case can rent for any particular apartment be increased more than one time per year.

-\\\ This column is used for calculating the pricing for resale increases for units (as previously calculated under N.J.A.C.
+This column is used for calculating the pricing for resale increases for units (as previously calculated under N.J.A.C.
 5:97-9.3).
 The price of owner-occupied low and moderate income units may increase annually based on the percentage increase in the regional median income limit for each housing region.
 In no event shall the maximum resale price established by the administrative agent be lower than the last recorded purchase price.